 Answered By: Michael Trocchia

 To activate your JMU Washington Post account, follow the steps below from either on campus or while connected to JMU Libraries using SSL VPN (if off campus).
-Once your JMU account is activated, you will not need to be on campus or connected to JMU Libraries to access content.
+Once your JMU account is activated, you will not need to be on campus or connected to JMU Libraries to access Washington Post content.
 If you currently pay for a personal subscription, please find special instructions at the bottom of this page.*

 How to sign up for your Washington Post account: